La-ah-Tech/bench/docs/commands_and_usage.md

 		bench start

-	To login to Frappe / ERPNext, open your browser and go to `[your-external-ip]:8000`, probably `localhost:8000`
+	To login to Frappe / LaahTech-EM, open your browser and go to `[your-external-ip]:8000`, probably `localhost:8000`

 	The default username is "Administrator" and password is what you set when you created the new site.